nicoladaoud/Socialmedia-wall-system/README.md

 # Socialmedia-wall-system
-A system to arrange social media posts for digital signage.
-This code rearranges the posts in a way that no posts will be cutoff screen.
+A system the works with instagram api to display posts for digital signage.
+This system makes sure no posts will be cutoff from the signage device.
+Change the variable (maxHeight) in the document to fit you signage height.
+This system adapts to any width.
+Make sure you supply correct access tokens and other related info for it to work with your account.
+This file can easily be altered to work with other social media (facebook, twitter, etc).